 CRAVING MORE RECIPES?
 TRY THESE!

-- Preheat the oven to 350f degrees and lightly grease a 9×9-inch baking dish or use a springform pan.
+- Preheat the oven to 350F degrees and spray a 9×9-inch baking dish or a springform pan with nonstick cooking spray.

 - In a large mixing bowl, mix together the cornmeal, flour, cheese, green onions, green bell pepper, and canned green chili peppers until well blended.

 - Stir in the eggs, creamed corn, and milk.
+Do not over mix.
+Stir just until combined.
 Spread the batter out into the prepared pan.